ioBroker/ioBroker.vis/README.md

 * (foxriver76) fixed material-design-widgets helper
 * (foxriver76) update references to view in widget when view is renamed
 * (bluefox) jQui Toggle icon widget was migrated to react
+* (bluefox) jQui Radio widget was migrated to react
 * (bluefox) Corrected last-change by React widgets

 ### 2.9.4 (2023-12-04)